-On December 22, 2017, the President signed into law the legislation colloquially known as the Tax Cuts and Jobs Act (the "Tax Act").
+On December 22, 2017, the President signed the Tax Act into law.
 The Tax Act incorporates several new provisions that will have an impact on our financial statements.
 Most notably, the Tax Act decreased the federal statutory rate to 24.5% for the year ending September 30, 2018, and 21% for the years ending September 30, 2019 and forward.
 The decrease in federal statutory rate resulted in a net tax benefit due to the remeasurement of our net deferred tax liability.
 The change in our future effective tax rate is not anticipated to have an effect on our taxes until all of our U.S. federal net operating losses and credits have been utilized.